A whole house repipe is perhaps one of the biggest, most terrifying household repair project for homeowners.

 The fact is that it’s overwhelming for a whole lot of people to think about potential home plumbing problems.

 We fear what we may find when we look, so we just don’t.
 Meanwhile, an otherwise little problem turns out to be a much bigger one.

-However, before you can determine if it's the right time to do some plumbing operation, you first of all need to know why pipe replacement is necessary.
+However, before you can determine if it’s the right time to do a plumbing repipe, you first of all need to know why pipe replacement is necessary.